 Despite the side effects, Suboxone is still one of the most common treatments for opioid addiction.
 It has proven effective at helping users overcome their dependence on opioids by reducing withdrawal symptoms and cravings.
 However, it can also cause significant side effects like insomnia or drowsiness depending on how an individual responds to the medication.

 Owing to suboxone being a partial opioid, possibilities for the drug to be misused exist, eventually leading to an overdose.
 Buprenorphine, which is a component, prevents the action of all other opiates but can still elicit euphoric feelings.
 There have been instances of people who overdose to escape reality through these emotions or to feel high.
 However, the result is still dire in all ramifications.
 Individuals may even go as far as crushing their suboxone tablets to inhale the powder or dilute in water to inject directly into the veins.

 Sadly, both instances have only recorded fatal outcomes.
 If you or a loved one is placed on the medication, signs of overdose to watch out for include seizures, abdominal pain, loss of physical coordination, and trouble concentrating or remembering things.
 Please seek immediate help from a physician if any of these occur.

 Generally Experienced Effects of Taking Suboxone

 Since Suboxone is a drug to be used during addiction recovery, knowledge of how it works is essential.
 Also, understanding the impacts of medicine on a person’s mental and physical health is paramount.
 Below are some of the generally experienced effects of taking Suboxone:

 - Dizziness and fainting

-Find Help for Suboxone Addiction at Evoke Wellness MA
+Find Help for Suboxone Addiction at Evoke Wellness in Cohasset, MA